mothur/mothur.github.io/_wiki/analysis_of_the_aclb_gene_in_a_hot_spring.md

     -   Alingment = ali\_new
     -   Filter = aclB\_864\_1244

 3\.
-You may or may not want to select a \"Correction\", but for this
+You may or may not want to select a "Correction", but for this
     example we will just look at the raw distance.

 4\.
-Press the \"Calculate Full Matrix\" button
+Press the "Calculate Full Matrix" button

 5\.
-Press the \"Save Matrix\" button
+Press the "Save Matrix" button

 6\.
-In the window that opens change the file name from \"infile\" to
+In the window that opens change the file name from "infile" to
-    \"aclB.dist\" and press \"Save\".
-If it gives you an error message that says, \"No valid tree given to sort matrix (using default database order)\" just ignore it.
+    "aclB.dist" and press "Save".
+If it gives you an error message that says, "No valid tree given to sort matrix (using default database order)" just ignore it.

 You can make a distance matrix for the amino acid sequences by choosing your amino acid alignment and filter instead.